addianto/spring-petclinic-rest-angular-deploy/README.md

 ```

 Ensure the `frontend` is ignored by the existing [`.gitignore`](./gitignore) file to avoid adding the frontend repository as Git submodule:
+(while it is not a problem, Git submodule may complicate Git operations for those who are not familiar with advanced Git usage)

 ```shell
 cat .gitignore